lmorchard/tootr/README.md

   * collate toots into HTML feeds by date yyyy/mm/dd.html
     * index.html alias / copy for current date?

+* Profile
+  * Start from Amazon profile, allow edit
+  * Link amazon user ID to a user-chosen nickname?
+  * Upload image other than gravatar

 * Importer for Twitter archive CSV / JSON